sarsamurmu/estree-toolkit/README.md

 });
 ```
 ### Utilities
-There are several static utilities which you can use.
-For now there's two utility
+There are several static utilities that you can use.
 - `evaluate`\
   Evaluates the given path.
 For now it only supports evaluation of logical, binary and unary operations.
   ```js